Colonisation of Africa: Ancient colonies

 Carthage encountered and struggled with the Romans.
 After the third and final war between them, the Third Punic War (150–146 BC), Rome completely destroyed Carthage.
-Scullard mentions plans by such as Gaius Gracchus in the late 2nd century BC, Julius Caesar and Augustus in the mid- and late 1st century BC to establish a new Roman colony near the same site.
+Scullard mentions plans by such as Gaius Gracchus in the late 2nd century BC, Julius Caesar and Augustus in the 1st century BC to establish a new Roman colony near the same site.
 This was established and under Augustus served as the capital city of African continent Roman province of Africa.
 Gothic Vandals briefly established a kingdom there in the 5th century, which shortly thereafter fell to the Romans again, this time the Byzantines.
 The whole of Roman/Byzantine North Africa eventually fell to the Arabs in the 7th century.
-Arabs introduced the Arabic language and Islam in the early Medieval period, while the Malay people introduced varieties of their language to Madagascar even earlier.